Azure/Health-Data-and-AI-Blueprint/faq.md

-# Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI FAQ
+# Azure HIPAA/HITRUST Health Data and AI - with (IaaS Extension) PREVIEW

 **Why am I unable to log in or run the PowerShell scripts with my Azure